trilitech/tezos-developer-docs/src/pages/index.md

 description: Everything you need to know for Tezos development, from novice to expert.
 Learn how to build your next Game, NFT, or DeFi dapp here.
 Learn how to launch a Tezos baker or implement smart rollups on Tezos.
 ---

 Welcome to the Tezos Documentation Portal.
-We're currently in _BETA_.
-Please share your [feedback here](https://github.com/trilitech/docs-staging/issues/new/choose) to help us improve. {% .lead %}
+We're currently in _beta_.
+Please share your [feedback](https://github.com/trilitech/docs-staging/issues/new/choose) to help us improve. {% .lead %}

 {% lg-links %}